5 Mobile Marketing Strategies for Hotels

 There is little reward for your business if your website is mobile-optimized, but your site’s booking engine is not.
 Extend your mobile strategy to include the entire mobile experience.
 Why?
 Mobile-optimized only works for your hotel site when the entire process is optimized for the mobile market.
 That fact is one of the differences between mobile friendly and mobile optimized.

-4. Easy, Simple Contact
+4. Easy, Simple Contact for your hotel

 Mobile markets need one-touch connect.
 Either a phone number that auto-dials, or an email form that is simple to fill out and send are what the mobile crowd wants.
 When mobile users encounter something that is complex or tedious, they bounce, and your site loses a potential customer.